domkowald/ECIR2023Demo/README.md

 This repository accompanies the paper
-"**A Multi-Domain System for Real-time Recommendations**" submitted to ECIR'23 Demonstration Paper Track.
+"**A Multi-Domain System for Real-time Recommendations**" accepted at the ECIR'23 Demonstration Paper Track - paper: https://arxiv.org/pdf/2301.01037.pdf

 **Demonstration goal:** Setup an online movie recommender